aruba-uxi/uxi-terraform-provider-hpeuxi/docs/resources/network_group_assignment.md

 subcategory: ""
 description: |-
   Manages a network group assignment.
+  Note: it is recommended to use a hpeuxi_group resource id as the group_id.
+This will help maintain dependencies between resources.
+This is useful when a destructive action is performed on an ancestor of the assigned group.
 ---

 # hpeuxi_network_group_assignment (Resource)

 Manages a network group assignment.

+Note: it is recommended to use a `hpeuxi_group` **resource** `id` as the `group_id`.
+This will help maintain dependencies between resources.
+This is useful when a destructive action is performed on an ancestor of the assigned group.

 ## Example Usage